 Cruise ships.
 A final frontier for many Trekkies who have traveled the world attending Star Trek conventions, but not yet ventured out onto the open seas to spend time with their fellow fans and Star Trek idols.
-Going into its fourth year in 2020 with just one departure, the official Star Trek: The Cruise sailing is in high demand.
+Going into its fifth year in 2022 with just one departure, the official Star Trek: The Cruise sailing is in high demand.
 And for those who have yet to embark on one of these journeys, questions abound.

 What's a Star Trek cruise like?
 What do the activities involve?
 Is everyone dressed like a Klingon?
 What's included in the price and what costs extra?
 What should you pack if you're going?